tiepdotme/reangdeba.xyz/_posts/2019/2019-10-8-delhidoon.markdown

 ### New Delhi to Uttarakhand

 I decided on the same day that we'll be traveling to Dehradun.
 I don't know what I did but I managed to convince them somehow and hence began the first ever overnight bus journey.
-They were surprised by my ethusiasm (*IITK folks read: **enthu**, it's not legal for you all to read otherwise*).
+They were surprised by my ethusiasm (*IITK folks read: **enthu**, it's illegal for y'all to read otherwise*).

 <div class="row">
 <div class="col">